pran-7-5/eco_style/README.md

 Cleaner (utensils/hair/body/cloths/teeth) (wont work if exposed to chemicals, use the normal soap)
 --------------------------------------------------------------------------------------------

-teeth cleaning (wont work if exposed to chemicals, use the normal soap) = dried ginger powder, dried amla powder, dried turmeric powder, dried clove powder, raw unrefined sea salt crystalls, tulsi mix above ingridients (no cavity ever)(remember than if you have eaten factory made things like chocolate then this wont work, use toothpaste, it will work but after few more times)
+teeth cleaning = dried ginger powder, dried amla powder, dried turmeric powder, dried clove powder, raw unrefined sea salt crystalls, tulsi mix above ingridients (no cavity ever)(remember than if you have eaten factory made things like chocolate then this wont work, use toothpaste, it will work but after few more times)

 body + cloth(hot water)